-(and some also say the same thing about the events mentioned after the reference to it a chapter later as well571), but rather that it's actually talking about what will take place during the thousand-year kingdom of heaven on this earth.
-The thing is, these are quite literally the only two references to the New Earth in the entirety of the Hebrew Scriptures, so any Israelites who read these two passages between the time that book was written and 2 Peter was written572 would be looking for details about this New Earth that Isaiah had just revealed to them for the first time, and I see no reason to believe they'd read it as saying, "There's going to be a New Earth, but never mind that, here are some details about what's going to happen before it's even created, and we won't tell you anything at all about that New Earth again anywhere in the Hebrew Scriptures."
-Still, even if Isaiah hadn't told us that certain people were going to die on the New Earth, the fact that some people will still be mortal (or at least semimortal), not to mention the fact that some people will have died a second time in the lake of fire and that their dead bodies will be displayed there for everyone to look upon at that time,573 also proves that death continues to exist and remain an enemy for at least a certain period of time on the New Earth,
+&lt;sup>575 And when the thousand years are expired, Satan shall be loosed out of his prison, and shall go out to deceive the nations which are in the four quarters of the earth, Gog and Magog, to gather them together to battle: the number of whom is as the sand of the sea.
+And they went up on the breadth of the earth, and compassed the camp of the saints about, and the beloved city: and fire came down from God out of heaven, and devoured them. - Revelation 20:7-9 interpretation of the passage, at least if we interpreted that passage on its own, there are also various other possible interpretations of these verses in Revelation which don't contradict what Isaiah wrote, including the idea that it means only those who get to reside within the walls of the New Jerusalem won't ever drop dead (or suffer in any way) anymore, not to mention the possibility that Revelation 21:4 could be separated from the first three verses of the chapter by the aforementioned "Mountain Peaks" of prophecy, setting verse 4 at the end of the ages, with verses 1 through 3 being set at the beginning of the New Earth, long before the final age draws to an end.
+Now, some people do claim that this passage isn't talking about what takes place on the New Earth at all (and some also say the same thing about the events mentioned after the reference to it a chapter later as well), but rather that it's actually talking about what will take place during the thousand-year kingdom of heaven on this earth.
+The thing is, these are quite literally the only two references to the New Earth in the entirety of the Hebrew Scriptures, so any Israelites who read these two passages between the time that book was written and 2 Peter was written would be looking for details about this New Earth that Isaiah had just revealed to them for the first time, and I see no reason to believe they'd read it as saying, "There's going to be a New Earth, but never mind that, here are some details about what's going to happen before it's even created, and we won't tell you anything at all about that New Earth again anywhere in the Hebrew Scriptures."
+Still, even if Isaiah hadn't told us that certain people were going to die on the

-571 For as the new heavens and the new earth, which I will make, shall remain before me, saith the Lord, so shall your seed and your name remain.
+&lt;sup>578 For as the new heavens and the new earth, which I will make, shall remain before me, saith the Lord, so shall your seed and your name remain.
 And it shall come to pass, that from one new moon to another, and from one sabbath to another, shall all flesh come to worship before me, saith the Lord.
 And they shall go forth, and look upon the carcases of the men that have transgressed against me: for their worm shall not die, neither shall their fire be quenched; and they shall be an abhorring unto all flesh. - Isaiah 66:22-24

-572 Looking for and hasting unto the coming of the day of God, wherein the heavens being on fire shall be dissolved, and the elements shall melt with fervent heat?
+&lt;sup>579 Looking for and hasting unto the coming of the day of God, wherein the heavens being on fire shall be dissolved, and the elements shall melt with fervent heat?
 Nevertheless we, according to his promise, look for new heavens and a new earth, wherein dwelleth righteousness. - 2 Peter 3:12-13